harvardinformatics/informatics-website/docs/research/index.md

 ### snpArcher

 Variant calling is an extremely common task in a wide variety of fields.
 However, this remains a complicated pipeline many researchers, especially given the lack of readily avilable resources describing how to optimize and efficienctly run common variant calling pipelines, such as GATK, in non-human contexts.
-To aid researchers working in non-human species, we have developed a flexible snakemake pipeline, [snpArcher](https://snparcher.readthedocs.io/en/latest/), that is designed to facilitate plug-and-play variant calling for a wide range of species.
+To aid researchers working in non-human species, we have developed a flexible snakemake pipeline, [snpArcher :octicons-link-external-24:](https://snparcher.readthedocs.io/en/latest/){:target="_blank"}, that is designed to facilitate plug-and-play variant calling for a wide range of species.

 ## Grant funded research